lycus/mci/docs/type_system.rst

   to the structure, or as a vector or array of the structure.
 Then, allocate memory with ``mem.alloc`` or ``mem.new``.
-* On the heap, GC-tracked: Declare a register as a reference to the structure and allocate an instance with ``mem.gcnew``.
+* On the heap, GC-tracked: Declare a register as a reference to the structure and allocate an instance with ``mem.new``.
 Additionally, references can be contained in vectors and arrays, and in other GC-tracked structures.

 Type specifications